ctorgalson/ansible-role-oh-my-zsh/README.md

 # ansible-role-oh-my-zsh

-Basic role do enable and configure oh-my-zsh on MacOS
+Basic role to enable and configure oh-my-zsh on MacOS